ethereum-optimism/ecosystem-contributions/contributions/gov-forum-llm-summarizer.md

 ## Why this is cool

-AI intelligence will make governance participation more easy and accessible!
+AI intelligence will make governance participation more easy and more accessible!